-NB: Please make sure that you keep your pets/children/curious partner away from the box as it is toxic and should not be ingested.
+NB: Please make sure that you keep your pets away from the box as it can be dangerous if they consume a large amount of it.
 Also, try and keep it off your fingers.
 It’s not going to cause instantaneous rigamortis or anything serious but it’s definitely not good for your skin.
 If you want to buy a trap, make sure that its ingredients are on the Organic Materials Review or the USDA-National Organic Program if you want to use it to get rid of ants safely.

 Step 4: Lastly, but often a necessary step, its recommended that you hire some professional help.
 The easiest way to do it is to contact your local exterminator.
 If you are renting, it’s a good idea to give your landlord a call as it’s often their responsibility to fix up your ant problem, especially when it comes to caulking (read above for the explanation) and fixing cracks, etc. If you would like to ask any questions about these steps, please feel free to leave a comment below and I will personally answer it for you!

 Section 3: Keep Ants Away by Being Proactive!